 b) The content does not fall within the scope of the applicable legislation

 Many, predominantly older PDF documents are not accessible.
 For example, PDF documents are not tagged, meaning that they cannot be satisfactorily understood and used by screen-reader users.
 This means, that the WCAG success criterion 4.1.2 (name, role, value) is not met.
-Third party content, such as forms from other organizations which are not with-in the remit of the Federal Ministry of Digital and Economic Affairs (BMDW), are excluded from Directive (EU) 2016/2102.
+Third party content, such as forms from other organizations which are not with-in the remit of the Federal Ministry of Finance (BMF), are excluded from Directive (EU) 2016/2102.
 We cannot comment on content from third parties with regard to compliance with accessibility regulations.

 c) Disproportionate burden